jcarolus/android-chess/README.md

-# android-chess :: Chess game for Android
+# Chess game for Android

 ## Objectives